mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 ---

+**[Bavier2012a]** E. Bavier, M. Hoemmen, S. Rajamanickam, and H. Thornquist.
+Amesos2 and Belos: Direct and Iterative Solvers for Large Sparse Linear Systems.
+Scientific Programming, 20(3):241–255, 2012

+**[Chung1993a]** J. Chung and G. Hulbert.
+A Time Integration Algorithm for Structural Dynamics With Improved Numerical Dissipation: The Generalized-Alpha Method.
+Journal of Applied Mechanics, 60(2):371–375, 1993

+**[Gee2011a]** M. W. Gee, U. Küttler, and W. A. Wall.
+Truly monolithic algebraic multigrid for fluid–structure interaction.
+International Journal for Numerical Methods in Engineering, 85(8):987–1016, 2011

-[1] J.-F. Gerbeau and M. Vidrascu.
+**[Gerbeau2003a]** J.-F. Gerbeau and M. Vidrascu.
 A quasi-Newton algorithm based on a reduced model for fluid-structure interaction problems in blood flows.
 ESAIM: Mathematical Modelling and Numerical Analysis (Mod´elisation Math´ematique et Analyse Num´erique), 37(4):631–647, 2003

-[2] K. E. Jansen, C. H. Whiting, and G. M. Hulbert.
+**[Jansen2000a]** K. E. Jansen, C. H. Whiting, and G. M. Hulbert.
 A generalized-α method for integrating the filtered Navier–Stokes equations with a stabilized finite element method.
 Computer Methods in Applied Mechanics and Engineering, 190(3–4):305–319, 2000

-[3] M. W. Gee, U. Küttler, and W. A. Wall.
-Truly monolithic algebraic multigrid for fluid–structure interaction.
-International Journal for Numerical Methods in Engineering, 85(8):987–1016, 2011

-[4] Y. Saad and M. H. Schultz.
-GMRES: A Generalized Minimal Residual Algorithm for Solving Nonsymmetric Linear Systems.
-SIAM Journal on Scientific and Statistical Computing, 7(3):856–869, 1986

-[5] E. Bavier, M. Hoemmen, S. Rajamanickam, and H. Thornquist.
-Amesos2 and Belos: Direct and Iterative Solvers for Large Sparse Linear Systems.
-Scientific Programming, 20(3):241–255, 2012

-[6] T. Klöppel, A. Popp, U. Küttler, and W. A. Wall.
+**[Kloeppel2011a]** T. Klöppel, A. Popp, U. Küttler, and W. A. Wall.
 Fluid–structure interaction for non-conforming interfaces based on a dual mortar formulation.
 Computer Methods in Applied Mechanics and Engineering, 200(45–46):3111–3126, 2011

-[7] M. Mayr, T. Klöppel, W. A. Wall, and M. W. Gee.
+**[Mayr2015a]** M. Mayr, T. Klöppel, W. A. Wall, and M. W. Gee.
 A Temporal Consistent Monolithic Approach to Fluid–Structure Interaction Enabling Single Field Predictors.
 SIAM Journal on Scientific Computing, 37(1):B30–B59, 2015

+**[Mayr2016a]** M. Mayr.
+A Monolithic Solver for Fluid-Structure Interaction with Adaptive Time Stepping and a Hybrid Preconditioner.
+PhD thesis, Technische Universität München, 2016

-[8] M. Mayr, M. Noll, and M. W. Gee.
+**[Mayr2020a]** M. Mayr, M. Noll, and M. W. Gee.
 A hybrid interface preconditioner for monolithic fluid-structure interaction solvers.
 Advanced Modeling and Simulation in Engineering Sciences, 7:15, 2020

-[9] M. Mayr.
-A Monolithic Solver for Fluid-Structure Interaction with Adaptive Time Stepping and a Hybrid Preconditioner.
-PhD thesis, Technische Universität München, 2016
+**[Saad1986a]** Y. Saad and M. H. Schultz.
+GMRES: A Generalized Minimal Residual Algorithm for Solving Nonsymmetric Linear Systems.
+SIAM Journal on Scientific and Statistical Computing, 7(3):856–869, 1986